hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 ## 3. Define DataLoader

-In this part we will do the following:
+In this part we will do the following steps:

 - Get lists of images and masks
-- Define Dataloader with input being a list of images and masks and output be list of image batchs which being fed into the model.
+- Define Dataloader with input being a list of images and masks and output being a list of image batchs which are fed into the model.
 More precisely:
   - Decode images and masks (read images and masks)
   - Transform data
   - Batch the augmented data.

-Before going to the next part, let's talk about the advantages of using tf.data for the data loader pipeline.
+Before going to the next part, let's talk about the advantages of using `tf.data` for the data loader pipeline.

 The main feature of the next part is the data loader.
-We use the `tensorflow.data` (tf.data) to load the dataset instead of using Sequence Keras (keras.Sequence).
+We use the `tensorflow.data` (`tf.data`) to load the dataset instead of using Sequence Keras (keras.Sequence).
 In fact, we can also combine `tf.data` and `keras.Sequence`.
-This tutorial focuses on how to load data by tf.data.
+This tutorial focuses on how to load data by `tf.data`.

 Here is the pipeline loader of tf.data:
 - Read data from a CSV file